owntracks/booklet/docs/features/tlscert.md

 * Validate Certificate Chain; if enabled, the entire TLS certificate chain is validated and not just the leaf (host) certificate if disabled.
 * Allow untrusted Certificates should be disabled if possible.
 If the app doesn't have the CA certificate in its keychain, you'll have to allow untrusted certificates.
 * Validate Domain Name; whether or not to validate the domain name in the certificate's `CN` field.

+Client certificates are independent of the custom security policy settings.

 If you wish to use certificate pinning, you must provide a DER-encoded file with an `.otre` extension to the device containing the pinned certificate.